small-tech/nodekit/README.md

   wget -qO- https://nodekit.small-web.org/install | bash
 ```

+The NodeKit installer installs two files onto your system.
+The first is the NodeKit bundle.
+This is a JavaScript file that contains NodeKit.
+The other is the version of Node.js [LTS](https://nodejs.org/en/about/releases/) that it has been tested with (this will be kept current with the latest LTS release).

+## Update

+To update NodeKit to the latest version:

+  - __Development:__ run `nodekit update`
+  - __Production:__ NodeKit will automatically update itself and its companion Node.js binary as and when necessary.

 ## Create your first site/app.

 1. NodeKit does not require scaffolding.
 Just create a folder and start building your site or app: